tmtxt/tmtxt.github.com/_posts/2015-01-10-draw-2d-image-on-cylinder-surface-with-html-canvas.md

 also asked a
 [question](http://stackoverflow.com/questions/24527186/html-canvas-svg-draw-image-on-cylinder-surface)
 on stackoverflow but the answer does not satisfy me.
-The reason is that it demonstrate how to stretch the image, not how to bend the image (which is what shown in the picture above).
+The reason is that it demonstrates how to stretch the image, not how to bend the image (which is what shown in the picture above).
 Because of that, I decided to implement it by myself and turn out that it's not as hard as I thought before.
-Everything is just a loop of basic mathematic formula that I had been taught in high school (in Vietnam).
+Everything is just a loop of basic mathematic formula that I had been taught in (Vietnamese) high school.

 <!-- more -->